About the Partnership

 We achieve our mission through:

-The Partnership was founded by Portlight Inclusive Disaster Strategies in 2016 to focus on disability inclusive emergency management community organizing, policy, advocacy and training.
+The Partnership was founded to focus on disability inclusive emergency management community organizing, policy, advocacy and training.
 We work collaboratively with Portlight, our members and partners to lead change, navigate complex systems and eliminate barriers to equal access to emergency and disaster programs and services for people with disabilities.

 Experience has shown us that these values of access, inclusion and independence are imperatives for achieving and sustaining community-wide disaster resilience.

 - AAPD- American Association of People with Disabilities

 - ADA Legacy Project

 - APRIL- Association of Programs for Rural Independent Living

 - AUCD - Association of University Centers on Disability